Ecological overshoot: Effects

 The most well known symptom of ecological overshoot is the rising extinction rate.
 Pandemics of zoonotic diseases, like COVID-19 also become increasingly likely with overpopulation and global travel because we encroach on wildlife habitats and accelerate the spread.
 Biocapacity is measured by calculating the amount of biologically productive land and sea area available to provide the resources a population consumes and to absorb its wastes, given the prevailing technology and management practices.
-Countries differ in the productivity of their ecosystems, and this is reflected in the country-wise accounts kept by the GFN.
+Countries differ in the productivity of their ecosystems, and this is reflected in the National Footprint and Biocapacity Accounts kept by York University, FoDaFo and Global Footprint Network.
 A country has an ecological reserve if its Ecological footprint is smaller than its biocapacity; otherwise it is operating with an ecological overshoot.
 The former are often referred to as ecological creditors, and the latter as ecological debtors.
 Today, most countries, and the world as a whole, are in ecological overshoot.
 Over 85% of the world population lives in countries operating with an ecological overshoot.

+Risk of societal collapse

+In 2024, fourteen academics well known for their publications and efforts to warn humanity about the dangers of ongoing climate change published a "Special Report" in the journal BioScience where they attributed the "risk of societal collapse" to the underlying cause of "overshoot."The climate emergency is not an isolated issue.
+Global heating, although it is catastrophic, is merely one aspect of a profound polycrisis that includes environmental degradation, rising economic inequality, and biodiversity loss.
+Climate change is a glaring symptom of a deeper systemic issue: ecological overshoot, where human consumption outpaces the Earth's ability to regenerate.
+Overshoot is an inherently unstable state that cannot persist indefinitely.